How to Spot a Spiritually Immature Wellness Influencer

 When we arrived, we went an outdoor welcome ceremony where all 3,000 people who attended made intention bracelets, had access to free tarot readings, and participated in a group intention ceremony about what we wanted to accomplish during and after the conference.
 The first day of speakers opened with Lee Anne Rhymes leading us all in a spiritual group chant.
 Sounds great, right?

 The general energetic undercurrent of the majority of the people in attendance felt like a gaping black hole of desperation for validation.

-My first red flag was that the girl who made my intention bracelet didn’t even know how to spell Dharma.
-My second red flag was that every single person I talked to at the welcome event made some attempt to name-drop the speakers that they knew, slip into conversation that they knew the conference host, or went completely fan girl if someone they were talking to did.
+My first red flag was that every single person I talked to at the welcome event made some attempt to name-drop the speakers that they knew, slip into conversation that they knew the conference host, or went completely fan girl if someone they were talking to did.

 During intermissions between speakers, people would go out into the aisles and start filming videos for instagram.
 One guy was doing pushups.
 Another girl was doing yoga poses.
 A couple started doing acro-yoga.
 In the fucking aisles.

 There were breaks for questions after each speaker.
 Most people used those as opportunities to promote themselves.
 One speaker asked the host point blank for a job.
 Another woman managed to get a hold of the microphone at least three times over three days and promote herself and a book that she’d just written.
 Another woman randomly started singing into the microphone.